 Other sources of indoor air pollution include:

 Look for this mark to find products proven more suitable for people with asthma and allergies.

-Find CERTIFIED asthma & allergy friendly® products on our certification program website or download our app on the App Store or Google Play.
+Find CERTIFIED asthma & allergy friendly® products on our certification program website.

 Outdoor air pollution is caused by particles and gasses that are not normally part of the air.
 This can come from pollen, smoke, dust, ozone and emissions from cars and factories.
 All of these can create poor outdoor air quality.